OpenMobileAlliance/oma-knowledge-base/content/3.lwm2m/30.resources/index.md

 </table>

 ### OMNA Registry
-The OMA Lightweight M2M (LwM2M) Registry is a centralized database managed by the Open Mobile Alliance Naming Authority (OMNA) that assigns unique Object IDs to various types of devices and services for IoT deployments.
+The <a href="/lwm2m/resources/registry" alt="LwM2M Objects/Resources">OMA Lightweight M2M (LwM2M) Registry</a> is a centralized database managed by the Open Mobile Alliance Naming Authority (OMNA) that assigns unique Object IDs to various types of devices and services for IoT deployments.
 It categorizes these Object IDs into several classes, including those produced by OMA (Object IDs 0-1023), reserved for future use (Object IDs 1024-2047), registered by third-party standards organizations (Object IDs 2048-10240), and those registered by companies or individuals (Object IDs 10241-32768).
 Additionally, there are ranges for company bulk reservations (Object IDs 32769-42768) and for testing purposes (Object IDs 42769-42800).
 This registry ensures that each Object ID is unique, preventing conflicts and enabling seamless interoperability between different IoT devices and services.
+The Objects and Resources are stored in a GitHub repository called <a href="https://github.com/OpenMobileAlliance/lwm2m-registry/tree/prod" target="_blank" alt="OMA LwM2M GitHub repository">lwm2m-registry</a>

 #### OMA Object and Resource Registry
 OMA maintains a registry for objects and resources, which provides standardized definitions and IDs for various types of objects and their resources.
 This registry ensures consistency and interoperability across different devices and manufacturers.